The Chartreuse Saint Michel of Brec’h !!!

 SAMSUNG CAMERA PICTURES

 A hugely historical monument is the Chartreuse St Michel, it was built in 1382 in memory of the soldiers who fought in the war of succession in Brittany ,where the toughest battle was held on Sunday, September 29 1364 the day of St Michel.
 François II, Duke of Brittany change the collegiale of the monastery of Chartreux in 1480 , an order founded by St Bruno.
 Under the French revolution, the chartreuses were chase out.
 The abbey Gabriel Deshayes, priest of Auray put in here in 1812 the Filles de la Sagesse, or Daughters of the Wisdom who were in charge of caring for the blind, deafs, and hard of hearing or understood.
 In 1814, under the restauration in France, the bones of the immigrants who were shot in firing squad during the revolution at the Champ des Martyrs (field of heroes) in 1795 were transfert here .
 It is by the village of Penhoet, part of Brech off D120e coming to Brech on the D768 off the N165 expressway.
-It is part handle by a retirement center, Daughters of the wisdom webpage: http://fillesdelasagesse.free.fr/reseaux/chartreuse.php
+It is part handle by a retirement center, Daughters of the wisdom: http://fillesdelasagesse.free.fr/reseaux/chartreuse.php

 brech compound st michel statue michel de montfort by convent chartreuse jan12